netj/3x/docs/tutorial/README.md

 the individual data that contributes to it.](gui-results-drilldown-chart.png)

 It's also possible to inspect individual values from the table.
-By holding Shift Key ⇧ down while hovering over a cell that contains an aggregated value, you can inspect each value that contributed to the aggregate and access the full record of the run that generated the individual value as well.
+By holding the Shift Key ⇧ down while hovering over a cell that contains an aggregated value, you can inspect each value that contributed to the aggregate and access the full record of the run that generated the individual value as well.